-Opportunity Cost: The Invisible Cost of Financing – TMA 043
+Opportunity Cost: The Invisible Cost of Financing

 Opportunity cost, like the submerged portion of an iceberg, is a part of your financial decisions hidden from view.
-While odorless, colorless, tasteless, and silent, opportunity cost is a threat to your wealth creation.
+While odorless, colorless, tasteless, and silent,

 This wealth restrictor is no respecter of persons or purchase types.
 Opportunity cost is the tag-along to every financial decision you’ll ever make, whether you finance or pay cash.
 Because a dollar is a seed, every time a dollar leaves your economy, it takes along with it the harvest it had the possibility to create in your lifetime.